How to safely dispose of household pharmaceutical waste

 - Reconsider the use of products that claim to be antimicrobial or antibacterial.
 Plain soap and water are as effective as antibacterial soaps.
 The Centers for Disease Control recommends plain soap in its handwashing procedure.

 Wisconsin allows certain pharmacies to take back unit doses of drugs for cancer and chronic diseases.
-Certain drugs can be returned for re-issuance through the Wisconsin Drug Repository.
+Certain drugs can be returned through the Wisconsin Drug Repository.

-If you have prescription medications containing narcotics or other controlled substances, contact your local police department to find out if the police will accept them.
-Some police departments accept non-controlled substances too, but you should find out exactly what yours will accept before dropping off the items.
+If you have prescription drugs containing narcotics or other controlled substances, contact your local police department to find out if the police will accept them.
+Some departments accept non-controlled substances too, but find out exactly what yours will accept before dropping off the items.

 Use pharmaceutical drop-off sites and collection events